• Skip to primary navigation

 • All-purpose flour

-• Kirsch brings a beautiful flavor.
+• Kirsch brings a lovely flavor.
 Use dark rum or cognac instead.

 • Gelatin sheets with a strength of 200 bloom.
 To substitute sheet gelatin in the recipe, use 8 g of powdered gelatin and ¼ cup (60 ml) of cold water.